 - the acquisition of PT Bank Danamon, Tbk by MUFG Bank Ltd; and

-- the acquisition of TMF Orange Holding BV by Saphire Bidco BV.20
+- the acquisition of TMF Orange Holding BV by Saphire Bidco BV.19

-Based on the previous draft, one of the key points in the amendment of the ICL related to the merger control issue is the change from a mandatory post-merger notification to a pre-merger notification regime.21 However, the previous members of the House of Representatives have been replaced with new members following the general election in 2019.
-It is worth noting that the current members of the House of Representatives have included the amendment of the ICL into the agenda for the current term.
-Unfortunately, there is no further information on the timeline of the amendment and whether the current members will use the draft amendment of the ICL prepared by the previous member of the House of Representatives.
+Based on the previous draft, one of the key points in the amendment of the ICL related to the merger control issue is the change from a mandatory post-merger notification to a pre-merger notification regime.20 Nevertheless, the current House of Representatives has removed the amendment of the ICL from the 2021 agenda of laws to be amended.
+There is no further information on the timeline of the amendment and whether the current members will use the draft amendment of the ICL prepared by the previous member of the House of Representatives.

-The KPPU focused more on merger control enforcement during 2018 and 2019.
-With the enactment of the new 2019 Merger Guidelines, we should be seeing an increase in the number of transactions reviewed by the KPPU as asset-based transactions are now subject to the notification to the KPPU.
-To the date of this publication, we found no publicly available information of asset transactions that have been notified to the KPPU.
-In the coming year, we can expect the KPPU to put more effort into cartel enforcement, particularly in industries that are closely related to the interest of the general public, such as food commodities and airlines, as well as industries that are strategic in nature and undergoing a rapid growth, such the fintech industry.
+Aside from the KPPU's greater focus on merger control enforcement during 2019, with the enactment of the new 2019 Merger Regulation, we expect to see an increase in the number of transactions reviewed by the KPPU as asset-based transactions are now subject to the notification to the KPPU.
+At the time of writing, we had found no publicly available information on asset transactions notified to the KPPU.
+In the coming year, we can expect the KPPU to put more effort into cartel enforcement, particularly in industries that are closely related to the interest of the general public, such as food commodities and airlines, as well as industries that are strategic in nature and undergoing rapid growth, such the fintech industry.